clp-research/clembench/README.md

 ## Installation (Python 3.10+)

-Install the required library: `pip install clemcore`
+Install the required dependencies to run all games:

+`pip install -r clembench/requirements.txt`

+This will also install the `clem` CLI tool.

 ### API Keys